Asymptotics for the wave equation on differential forms on Kerr-de Sitter space: Introduction

 \subsection{Structure of the paper}

-In Section~\ref{SecPrelim}, we show how to put the Hodge-de Rham and wave equation on differential forms into the microlocal framework of \cite{VasyMicroKerrdS}; this is used in Section~\ref{SecResonances} in the analysis of resonances in $\Im\sigma\geq 0$, and we prove Theorem~\ref{ThmIntroSummary} there.
-In Section~\ref{SecApplications}, we apply this result on de Sitter space, where we can take a global point of view which simplifies explicit calculations considerably, and on Schwarzschild-de Sitter space, where such a global picture is not available, but using Theorem~\ref{ThmIntroSummary}, the necessary computations are still very straightforward.
-In Section~\ref{SecKdS}, we show the perturbation stability of the analysis, in particular deal with Kerr-de Sitter space, and indicate how this gives the forward solvability for quasilinear wave equations on differential forms.
+In Section~\ref{SecPrelim}, we show how to put the Hodge--de Rham and wave equation on differential forms into the microlocal framework of \cite{VasyMicroKerrdS}; this is used in Section~\ref{SecResonances} in the analysis of resonances in $\Im\sigma\geq 0$, and we prove Theorem~\ref{ThmIntroSummary} there.
+In Section~\ref{SecApplications}, we apply this result on de Sitter space, where we can take a global point of view which simplifies explicit calculations considerably, and on Schwarzschild--de Sitter space, where such a global picture is not available, but using Theorem~\ref{ThmIntroSummary}, the necessary computations are still very straightforward.
+In Section~\ref{SecKdS}, we show the perturbation stability of the analysis, in particular deal with Kerr--de Sitter space, and indicate how this gives the forward solvability for quasilinear wave equations on differential forms.